-Laura Brege Age 58 Director since June 2011 Ms. Brege has served as a director since June 2011.
+Ms. Brege has served as a director since June 2011.
 Since September 2015.
 Ms. Brege has been Managing Director of Cervantes Life Science Partners, LLC., a health care advisory and consulting company.
-From September 2012 to July 2015, Ms. Brege served as president and the chief executive officer of Nodality, Inc., a privately held biotechnology company focused in oncology and immunology.
-Previously, Ms. Brege held the roles of chief operating officer, executive vice president, chief business officer and head of corporate affairs at Onyx Pharmaceuticals, Inc., a biopharmaceutical company that developed and marketed medicines for the treatment of cancer.
-Prior to joining Onyx in 2006, Ms. Brege was a general partner at Red Rock Capital Management, a venture capital firm, and senior vice president and chief financial officer at COR Therapeutics, Inc. (NASDAQ: PETX), Dynavax Technologies Corporation (NASDAQ: DVAX), and Portola Pharmaceuticals, Inc. (NASDAQ: PETX), Dynavax Technologies Corporation (NASDAQ: DVAX), and Portola Pharmaceuticals Inc. (NASDAQ: PTLA).
-She previously served as a member of the board of directors of Angiotech Pharmaceuticals Inc. from 2007 to 2011 and Delcath Systems, Inc. from 2012 to 2014.
+From September 2012 to July 2015, Ms. Brege served as President and Chief Executive Officer of Nodality, Inc., a privately held biotechnology company focused on oncology and immunology.
+Previously, Ms. Brege held the roles of Chief Operating Officer, Executive Vice President, Chief Business Officer and Head of Corporate Affairs at Onyx Pharmaceuticals, Inc. ("Onyx"), a biopharmaceutical company that developed and marketed medicines for the treatment of cancer.
+Prior to joining Onyx in 2006, Ms. Brege was a General Partner at Red Rock Capital Management, a venture capital firm, and Senior Vice President and Chief Financial Officer at COR Therapeutics, Inc. Ms. Brege currently serves as a director of Acadia Pharmaceuticals Inc. (Nasdaq: ACAD), Dynavax Technologies Corporation (Nasdaq: DVAX), HLS Therapeutics, Inc. (TSX: HLS) and Portola Pharmaceuticals, Inc. (Nasdaq: PTLA).
+She previously served as a member of the board of directors of Angiotech Pharmaceuticals Inc. from 2012 to 2014 and Aratana Therapeutics, Inc. (Nasdaq: PETX) from February 2014 until March 2019.
 Ms. Brege earned her undergraduate degree from Ohio University and has an M.B.A. from the University of Chicago.

-We believe Ms. Brege's qualifications to sit on our board of directors include her extensive experience in the pharmaceutical and biotechnology industries, including as a public company director.
+We believe Ms. Brege's qualifications to sit on our board include her financial expertise and her extensive experience in the pharmaceutical and biotechnology industries, including as a public company director.